sachinbhat024/sachinbhat024/README.md

 👋 Hello Hello, I’m Sachin Bhat!

 **About Me** 🚀
-- 👀 I’m passionate about leveraging Data Science to create magic.
+- 👀 I’m passionate about Data Science and I enjoy learning new things.
 - 🌱 I’m currently learning something cool (extremely).
 - 📫 You can reach me at www.linkedin.com/in/sachinbhat024.